 L-carnitine is a vital nutrient that has many important functions in your dog’s body.
 A deficiency in this nutrient can result in a host of health problems, including muscle pain, lethargy, and most notably, heart disease.
 In this article, we take a look at the function of L-carnitine in dogs, its benefits, and whether there are any side effects associated with supplementation.
 Let’s dive in.

-There are many benefits to L-carnitine supplementation, but you should always consult with your vet before adding this nutrient into your dog’s diet.
-A healthy, well-balanced diet should be sufficient for most dogs to produce the nutrient themselves, but there are important instances where supplementation is necessary.
+There are many benefits to L-carnitine supplementation, but you should always consult with your vet before adding this supplement to your dog’s diet.
+A healthy, well-balanced diet should be sufficient for most dogs to produce the amino acid themselves, but there are important instances where supplementation is necessary.

 The ever-growing known benefits of L-carnitine supplementation include the following.

 Prevention of heart disease.
 L-carnitine supplementation is most often recommended for dogs with heart disease.
-Studies show some evidence of improvement in dilated cardiomyopathy (DCM) in Boxers and Cocker Spaniels with L-carnitine supplementation, although the positive results are inconsistent with other breeds with the same condition.
+Studies show evidence of improvement in dilated cardiomyopathy (DCM) in Boxers with L-carnitine supplementation, though the positive results are inconsistent with other breeds with the same condition.
 Most instances of DCM are breed-specific inherited conditions, while other cases are caused by diet, and this may have an impact on the effectiveness of supplementation.

 Fat metabolism.
 L-carnitine aids the fat metabolism in your pooch, which can help them maintain lean muscle mass and help with muscle recovery after exercise and may even help in weight loss.